UPY 2020 has twelve main categories (and two additional categories below):

 - Behaviour: for wide angle to close-up and macro images showing interesting natural behaviour of underwater life.
 These images can be shot anywhere in the world.
 Open to all.

 - Portrait: for wide angle to close-up and macro images depicting a sense of character of the chosen subject.
 These images can be shot anywhere in the world.
 Open to all.

 - Black & White: for black and white images of any underwater subject (macro or wide angle) shot anywhere in the world.
 Toning and tinting is permitted.
 Black and white photos are eligible in all categories, but are more likely to be successful here.
 Open to all.

-- Compact: for wide angle or close-up/macro images shot anywhere in the world (including the UK) with a compact camera (includes stills from GoPro and other action cameras, does not include interchangeable lens mirrorless cameras).
+- Compact: for wide angle or close-up/macro images shot anywhere in the world (including the UK) with a compact camera (includes photos from phones and stills from GoPro and other action cameras, does not include interchangeable lens mirrorless cameras).
 Open to all.
 Entrants to this category will only be accepted from photographers who's ONLY underwater camera is of a 'compact' type.